awsdocs/amazon-appstream2-developer-guide/doc_source/customize-fleets.md

 **To change system environment variables on an image builder**

 This procedure applies only to system environment variables, not user environment variables\.
-To change user environment variables that persist across your fleet instances, follow the steps in the next procedure\.
+To change user environment variables that persist across your fleet instances, perform the steps in the next procedure\.

-1. Open the AppStream 2\.0 console at [https://console\.aws\.amazon\.com/appstream2](https://console.aws.amazon.com/appstream2)\.

-1. In the left navigation pane, choose **Images**, **Image Builder**\.

-1. Choose the image builder on which to change system environment variables, verify that it is in the **Running** state, and choose **Connect**\.

-1. Log in to the image builder by doing either of the following:
+1. Connect to the image builder on which to change system environment variables and sign in with a user account that has local administrator permissions\.
+To do so, do either of the following:
-   + If your image builder is not joined to an Active Directory domain, on the **Local User** tab, choose **Administrator**\.
-   + If your image builder is joined to an Active Directory domain, choose the **Directory User** tab, specify the credentials for a domain user account that has local administrator permissions on the image builder, then choose **Log in**\.
+   + [Use the AppStream 2\.0 console](managing-image-builders-connect.md#managing-image-builders-connect-console) \(for web connections only\)
+   + [Create a streaming URL](managing-image-builders-connect.md#managing-image-builders-connect-streaming-URL) \(for web or AppStream 2\.0 client connections\)
+**Note**
+If the image builder that you want to connect to is joined to an Active Directory domain and your organization requires smart card sign in, you must create a streaming URL and use the AppStream 2\.0 client for the connection\.
+For information about smart card sign in, see [Smart Cards](client-system-requirements-feature-support.md#feature-support-USB-devices-qualified-smart-cards)\.

 1. Choose the Windows **Start** button, open the context \(right\-click\) menu for **Computer**, and then choose **Properties**\.